 In addition, these investors are restricted from buying or selling shares of our common stock pursuant to their respective investment agreements and, in some cases, by restrictions under applicable securities laws.
 For three years following the closing, each of the investors are generally prohibited from selling any shares of our common stock.
 Beginning on the third anniversary of the closing date, subject to our right of first refusal in favor of us, each investor could sell no more than six and one-quarter percent (6-1/4%) of the number of shares purchased at the closing of the offering every ninety days.
-Upon the occurrence of a death or disability of R. Kevin Clinton, no more than six and one-quarter percent (6-1/4%) of the number of shares purchased at the closing of the offering by R. Kevin Clinton and certain other purchasers who together purchased 600,000 shares of our common stock every ninety days by their trusts, estate or spouse could be sold beginning, unless an earlier date has been approved by a majority of the members of our board of directors other than R. Kevin Clinton or his replacement on our board of directors, (a) one year following such occurrence, if such event occurs during the first year following the closing date, (b) six months following such occurrence, if such event occurs during the second year following the closing date, or (c) following such occurrence, if such event occurs during the third year following the closing date.
-Until the expiration of the standstill provision discussed below, each investor is restricted from buying any shares of our common stock other than those acquired pursuant to their respective investment agreements and pursuant to their respective preemptive right thereunder.
-As a result, the liquidity of our common stock relative to what it would have been had these shares been purchased by other investors may be reduced.
+Upon the occurrence of a death or disability of R. Kevin Clinton, no more than six and one-quarter percent (6-1/4%) of the number of shares purchased at the closing of the offering every ninety days.
+Upon the occurrence of a death or disability of R. Kevin Clinton and certain other purchasers who together purchased 600,000 shares of our common stock every ninety days by their trusts, estate or spouse could be sold beginning, unless an earlier date has been approved by a majority of the members of our board of directors other than R. Kevin Clinton or his replacement on our board of directors, (a) one year following such occurrence, if such event occurs during the first year following the closing date, (b) six months following such occurrence, if such event occurs during the closing date.
+Until the expiration of the standstill provision discussed below, each investor is restricted from buying any shares of our common stock other than those acquired pursuant to their respective investore is restricted from buying any shares of our common stock other than those acquired pursuant to their respective relative to what it would have been had these shares been purchased by other investors may be reduced.

 For so long as an investor beneficially owns two percent (2.0%) or more of the issued and outstanding shares of our common stock, these standstill provisions will continue until the earliest of (a) the seventh anniversary of the closing of the offering, or (b) the date on which ICC Holdings includes a balance sheet in a filing with the SEC in which its "adjusted shareholders' equity" at the end of such fiscal quarter is less than 85% of the "starting shareholders' equity".
-We received gross proceeds of \$35.0 million in the offering, using information as of December 31, 2016 as the starting shareholders' equity, the adjusted shareholders equity would have to be \$9.5 million lower in order to trigger a termination of the standstill provisions.
+We received gross proceeds of \$29.1 million in the offering, using information as of December 31, 2017 as the starting shareholders' equity, the adjusted shareholders equity would have to be \$9.5 million lower in order to trigger a termination of the standstill provisions.
 Following the expiration of the standstill and other provisions, if these investors retain their ownership levels, such investors together may be able to exhibit significant control over us and our management and will have significant influence over matters requiring shareholder approval, including future amendments to our amended and restated articles of incorporation or other significant or extraordinary transactions.
 The interests of these investors may differ from the interests of our other shareholders with respect to certain matters.

-Our ESOP and stock-based incentive plan will increase our costs, which will reduce our income.
+Our Employee Stock Option Plan (ESOP) and stock-based incentive plan will increase our costs, which will reduce our income.